Organisations across Dorset are working together to ensure the workforce has the skills needed for a digital future.

 Boscombe digital skills hub

-The Digital Skills Hub in Boscombe, delivered by the Dorset LEP and funded by BCP Council, delivers free courses, events, workshops and masterclasses to both residents and businesses.
+The Digital Skills Hub in Boscombe, delivered by Business Growth Dorset and funded by BCP Council, delivers free courses, events, workshops and masterclasses to both residents and businesses.
 More than 8000 people have used the Hub since it opened in Summer 2023 and the project is funded until April 2026.

 The Hub won two awards in 2024, ‘Seetec Partner of the Year’ and ‘Visa – Let’s Celebrate Towns’ and was visited by Gail Porter for Get Online Week in October to highlight the issue of digital inclusion.